Illarion-eV/Illarion-Lua/source/includes/_introduction.md

 ## Learning Lua

-If you are new to programming in general or new to Lua, you will need to learn Lua 5.2 if you want to make changes beyonds searching for and fixing text errors.
+If you are new to programming in general or new to Lua, you will need to learn Lua 5.2 if you want to make changes beyond searching for and fixing text errors.
 Luckily Lua is a fairly simple language and I would suggest beginning by studying [Programming in Lua](https://www.lua.org/pil/contents.html) chapters 1 to 5.1.
 You can skip 1.4, since we won't be using a stand-alone interpreter, but rather our [local Illarion server](https://github.com/Illarion-eV/Illarion-Dev).
 While this book is geared towards Lua 5.0, the basics did not change.
 Before you get started, make sure to follow the